AllanKirui/vue-movies/README.md

 ---

 It all started with the API.
-I went through the documentation for the [TMDB API](https://themoviedb.org/documentation/api) and learned how I could make requests for the **poster** and **backdrop images**, hence how I got the images for the designs.
+I went through the documentation for the [TMDB API](https://themoviedb.org/documentation/api) and learned how I could make requests for the poster and backdrop images, hence how I got the images for the designs.

-With the images downloaded, I chose a suitable layout for displaying the various parts of the app such as the **showcase**, **search results**, **similar movies** etc. I proceeded to add more details to the designs such as **colors** and **typography** etc.
+With the images downloaded, I begun the design process and after some trial and error, I chose a suitable layout for the various parts of the app such as the showcase, search results, similar movies etc. I then proceeded to add more details to the designs such as colors, typography etc.

-Having captured all my ideas about the app in the design, I initialized the **Vue** app and started meeting the design requirements one line of code at a time. 🏁
+Having captured all my ideas about the app in the design, I initialized the Vue app and started meeting the design requirements one line of code at a time. 🏁

 <br/>